• Home

 • Longevity and durability – A lower-quality part rarely performs as long and reliably as an OEM one.
 That means you face more frequent maintenance and replacement, incurring costs that erode the price savings.

 In certain instances, you may find remanufactured assemblies are available.
-The remanufacturer disassembles the old assembly, thoroughly cleans the parts, replaces worn and broken components, and tests it to ensure proper operation.
-What are the pros and cons of this option?
+In the best case, the remanufacturer disassembles the old assembly, thoroughly cleans the parts, replaces worn and broken components, and tests it to ensure proper operation.
+It is an unfortunate reality that not all remanufacturers follow this best practice approach.
+Additionally, it is important to understand if a remanufacturer is using OEM parts to ensure maximum performance and compatibility.

 Talk to Jet Edge About Your Replacement Part Needs